” If you cook, you probably have a bottle [of olive oil] in your cupboard.

 Olive oil was highly prized in Egypt as a motif for art, a body lotion for sunburns and to smooth dry skin, a fuel for temples and homes as well as a common grave good to send them through to the afterlife.
 As olive oil production grew and was becoming for several Mediterranean civilizations their “life-blood”, trade began to move into Carthage in Africa and eventually into Italy in around the 7th to 6th century BC (Mueller, T., 2011) (Janick, J., 2005).

-Olive oil’s golden age was with the Greeks, who to this day praise it, consuming on average 23-24 liters of olive oil per person per annum.
+Olive oil’s golden age was with the Greeks, who to this day praise it, consuming on average 23-24 litres of olive oil per person per Annum.
 In ancient Greece olive oil was utilized for its spiritual and aesthetic properties; it was used as a contraceptive, a detergent, a cure for heart illness, stomach pains, loss of hair, intestinal gas, excessive perspiration, as well as being a preservative and a pesticide (Mueller, T., 2011).
-Olive oil was the economic essence of Greece, it built up their culture, influencing and aiding in the growth of the theater and the Olympic Games.
-As such the Greek government always ensured that the demand was met with supply (ibid).
+Olive oil was the economic essence of Greece, it built up their culture, influencing and aiding in the growth of the theatre and the Olympic Games.
+As such, the Greek government always ensured that the demand was met with supply (ibid).

 In Ancient Rome it was prized for its commercial possibilities.
 It was a symbol of higher power, of refinement, it was their identity and a victory for Roman Cuisine over that of Barbarian beer and lard.
 During that time the average Roman citizen would consume approximately 50 liters of olive oil annually.
 When Septimius Severus came into power (193-211 AD) he required his home State (Leptis Magna a Roman Province in Africa) to present to him 1,000,000 liters of Olive Oil annually as an offering.
 This he did to improve his favour among the Romans in Rome distributing it out to them freely.
 When the oil arrived in Rome it would be emptied out and the ceramic jars that held the olive oil would be thrown into Monte Testaccio, which is now a reminder to the importance of olive oil to Ancient Rome.
 At the height of Olive oil in the Roman Empire (around 2nd century AD) Rome was obtaining approximately 7.5 million liters annually.
 Every empty ceramic jar went to Monte Testaccio, which is now a grassed over hill holding beneath it roughly 53 million ceramic jars which once held about 6 billion liters of oil (Mueller, T., 2011) (Amusingplanet.com).